State Transition Tables in Stateflow

 When you add or remove states from a chart, you have to rearrange states, transitions, and junctions.
 When you add or remove states from a state transition table, you do not have to rearrange any graphical objects.

-State transition tables support using MATLAB® and C as the action language.
+State transition tables support using both MATLAB® and C as the action language.
 For more information about the differences between these action languages, see Differences Between MATLAB and C as Action Language Syntax.

 The following state transition table contains the modal logic for maintaining the temperature of a boiler between two set points:

 This Stateflow chart represents the same modal logic:

 Differences Between State Transition Tables and Charts